carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 ## Do not go for CRA if

-- You need to use [Service Worker] for [Background sync](https://developers.google.com/web/updates/2015/12/background-sync) or [showing push notifications](https://developer.mozilla.org/en/docs/Web/API/notification).
+- You need to customize [Service Worker] for [Background sync](https://developers.google.com/web/updates/2015/12/background-sync) or [showing push notifications](https://developer.mozilla.org/en/docs/Web/API/notification).
 - You need to use [Web Workers].

 ## Do not go for Firestore if